rtens/blog.rtens.org/src/articles/2020-11-10 Reaching your Goals with Cybernetics.md

 *I see.
 But my goal is not small and I definitely haven't reached it yet.*

 True.
 To reach it, you need to move towards it.
-How could we tell if you are?
+How could you tell if you are making progress?

 *If I go running every week.*